sergiofgonzalez/python-workbench/part_1-python-fundamentals/01_mini-projects/10_rand_files_move/99_randfpck_v1/README.md

 - [ ] Change the strategy of the logger definition.

-    It was defined within the __main__ but it should be taken outside so that it is available everywheter.
+    It was defined within the __main__ but it should be taken outside so that it is available everywherr.

 - [ ] Create more files.